-Analysis | What we know about efforts by Trump’s 2016 campaign to suppress Black votes
+Analysis | What we know about alleged efforts by Trump’s 2016 campaign to suppress Black votes

 Trump’s campaign wanted Black people to stay home.
 Black people stayed home.
 Trump was happy.

 The Channel 4 report never establishes anything more than that the campaign flagged a disproportionate number of Black people as “deterrence” targets.
 It alludes vaguely to ads targeting those communities (something, again, detailed by Bloomberg News in 2016) but never explains what scale those ads might have reached.
-You or I could make an ad trying to persuade people to buy something, but if we only show it to 100 people, it’s tricky to take credit for thousands of sales.
+You or I could make an ad trying to persuade people to buy something, but if we show it to only 100 people, it’s tricky to take credit for thousands of sales.

 Instead, it uses the “deterrence” categorization to build a gauzy allegation of deviousness.